-- take responsibility, in the context of anti-doping, for what they ingest and Use; - 1.3.1.5 inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods, and make sure that any medical treatment they receive does not violate these IBU Anti-Doping Rules; - 1.3.1.6 disclose to their National Anti-Doping Organisation and to the BIU any decision finding that they committed an anti-doping rule violation within the previous ten years; and - 1.3.1.7 cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
-Failure by an Athlete to cooperate in full with the BIU and/or other Anti-Doping Organisations investigating anti-doping rule violations will constitute a violation of Article 8 of Chapter B of this Integrity Code. - 1.3.2 Athlete Support Personnel and other Persons must: - 1.3.2.1 be knowledgeable of and comply with these IBU Anti-Doping Rules at all times; - 1.3.2.2 cooperate with Testing; - 1.3.2.3 use their influence on Athlete values and behaviour to foster anti-doping attitudes; - 1.3.2.4 disclose to their National Anti-Doping Organisation and to the BIU any decision (whether by a Signatory or by a non-Signatory) finding that they committed an anti-doping rule violation within the previous ten years; - 1.3.2.5 cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
-Failure by any Athlete Support Personnel or other Person to cooperate in full with the BIU and/or other Anti-Doping Organisations investigating anti-doping rule violations will constitute a violation of Article 8 of Chapter B of this Integrity Code; and - 1.3.2.6 not Use or possess any Prohibited Substance or Prohibited Method without valid justification.
-Use or Possession of a Prohibited Substance or
+- 1.3.1.4 take responsibility, in the context of anti-doping, for what they ingest and Use; - 1.3.1.5 carry out research regarding any products or substances that they intend to Use (prior to such Use) to ensure that Using them will not constitute or result in an anti-doping rule violation.
+Such research must, at a minimum, include a reasonable internet search of: - (a) the name of the product or substance; - (b) the ingredients/substances listed on the product or substance label; and - (c) other related information revealed through research of points (a) and (b); - 1.3.1.6 inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods, and make sure that any medical treatment they receive does not violate these IBU Anti-Doping Rules; - 1.3.1.7 disclose to their National Anti-Doping Organisation and to the BIU any decision (whether by a Signatory or a non-Signatory) that they committed an anti-doping rule violation within the previous ten years; - 1.3.1.8 cooperate fully with the BIU and any other Anti-Doping Organisations investigating possible anti-doping rule violations.
+Failure by an Athlete to cooperate in full with the BIU and/or other Anti-Doping Organisations investigating anti-doping rule violations will constitute a violation of Article 8 of Chapter B of this Integrity Code; and - 1.3.1.9 disclose the identity of their Athlete Support Personnel upon request by the BIU, an NF Member, and/or any other Anti-Doping Organisation with authority over the Athlete. - 1.3.2 Athlete Support Personnel must: - 1.3.2.1 be knowledgeable of and comply with these IBU Anti-Doping Rules at all times; - 1.3.2.2 cooperate with Testing; - 1.3.2.3 use their influence on Athlete values and behaviour to foster anti-doping attitudes; - 1.3.2.4 disclose to their National Anti-Doping Organisation and to the BIU any decision (whether by a Signatory or by a non-Signatory) finding that they committed an anti-doping rule violation within the previous ten years;